Identifiability of linear compartmental tree models and a general formula for input-output equations: Background

 \section{Background}

+This section introduces linear compartmental models and how to assess their identifiability using input-output equations. { In particular, after defining linear compartmental models in Section \ref{sec:models} and introducing graph-theory terminology in Section \ref{sec:graph}, the remaining subsections, Sections~\ref{sec:i-o}--\ref{sec:iden}, review prior results on input-output equations and identifiability that serve as the foundation for our contributions in Sections~\ref{sec:coeffs}--\ref{sec:tree-models}.}

-This section introduces linear compartmental models and how to assess their identifiability using input-output equations.
-We closely follow the notation in~\cite{singularlocus}.
-Also, throughout this work, a {\em graph} is a finite, weighted (i.e., edge-labeled), directed multigraph.
-Recall a multigraph allows for {\em multi-edges}, that is, more than one edge with the same source and target.
+We closely follow the notation { in~\cite{Gerberding-Obatake-Shiu,singularlocus}.} Also, throughout this work, a {\em graph} is a finite, weighted (i.e., edge-labeled), directed multigraph.
+Recall that a multigraph allows for {\em multi-edges}, that is, more than one edge with the same source and target.